jidongbsu/cs333/projects/dns/README.md

 1. your implementation of the two functions.
 2. your testing results: just paste screenshots, similar to what you provide in the lab reports.
-3. one or two paragraph(s) of reflection describing what you learned or what problems you experience and/or how you solve the problem(s).
+3. one or two paragraph(s) of reflection describing what you learned or what problems you experienced and/or how you solved the problem(s).

 ## Grading Rubric